 Osaka is known as the food capital of Japan, and for good reason.
-From savory to sweet to even the exotic, you can find it all here.
+From savory sweets to exotic flavors, you can find all kinds of tasty foods here.
 But if you have a sweet tooth that never seems to be satisfied, here are four popular dessert shops you need to visit in Osaka!

 Rikuro Ojisan no Mise offers light and jiggly, freshly baked cheesecakes.
-Fresh ingredients consisting of cream cheese, eggs, milk, and slightly sweet raisins are mixed together to make this fun dessert.
+The fresh ingredients consisting of cream cheese, eggs, milk, and sweetened raisins are mixed together to make this fun dessert.
 You can purchase an entire cake for only 695 yen.
-Keep it to yourself or buy it for a large group, either way, you have one day to consume it unless you refrigerate it to make it last a day longer.
+Whether it’s to eat for yourself or you’re getting it for a large group, it’s a fun treat to mark your day.

 Famous all throughout Japan is PABLO, known for their freshly baked cheese tarts.
-Locals and tourists alike have become addicted to the different flavors of cheese tart that PABLO has to offer: original, fruits, matcha, sweet potato, etc. – for a price ranging between 850 yen and 2,160 yen.
+Locals and tourists alike have become addicted to the different flavors of cheese tart that PABLO has to offer, ranging from original to fruits, matcha, and even sweet potato – for a price ranging between 850 yen and 2,160 yen.
 Their original cheese tart is soft and gooey with a sweet glaze coating.

 For those wary of buying a full-size cheese tart, smaller ones called “PABLO mini” are available.
 They also come in various flavors, priced at 200 yen to 300 yen.
 Note that some PABLO mini flavors are not offered in the full size.

 Melon pan or melon bread isn’t what you’re thinking.
 It has no melon taste nor is it made from melons.
 Its unique name comes from the “lumps” of the bread that resemble the ones found on melons.
 It’s soft, it’s warm, and it’s got an interesting shape.
 Any bread lover has to give one of these a try.
 To give your taste buds an even better experience, try a melon pan filled with ice cream!